-Law Clerk to the Honorable Shira Ann Scheindlin, United States District Court for the Southern District of New York, 2012-2013
+Law Clerk to the Honorable Shira Ann Scheindlin, United States District Court for the Southern District of New York

-Law Clerk to the Honorable José A. Cabranes, United States Court of Appeals for the Second Circuit, 2013-2014
+Law Clerk to the Honorable José A. Cabranes, United States Court of Appeals for the Second Circuit

 In a 12-month period in 2017-2018, Ms. Barron tried two cases to verdict before federal and state juries, and completed a AAA arbitration before a three-judge panel.
 Ms. Barron has experience in all key areas of pretrial and trial practice, including examining and cross-examining fact and expert witnesses at trial and arbitration, taking and defending fact and expert depositions, and briefing and arguing dispositive motions.
 Her national practice has included state- and federal-court actions from California to New York.

-Ms. Barron has worked on the following representative matters at Susman Godfrey:
+Ms. Barron, who was named a Rising Star by New York Law Journal in 2019 (ALM), has worked on the following representative matters at Susman Godfrey:

 - Won a $706.2 Million jury verdict for client HouseCanary after a 6+ week jury trial in state court in San Antonio, Texas.
 The case involved claims against Title Source, an affiliate of Quicken Loans, for misappropriation of trade secrets, fraud, and breach of contract.
 Ms. Barron successfully argued a Daubert motion to admit the testimony of a key technical expert and examined that expert at trial, securing testimony pivotal to the jury’s finding that HouseCanary’s trade secrets had been misappropriated.
 Ms. Barron took and defended depositions of seven HouseCanary and Title Source witnesses before trial.
 This win was featured in Law360’s How They Won It You can also read more about it here.
 The verdict was confirmed by the court in October 2018.